fbpx

 If you asked most people what’s the most stressful part of building a home, most would say finances.
 However, understanding the basics of financial terms will help you navigate money issues and make the best decisions for your situation.

 A building contract is a crucial part of any home building project.
-It outlines important details including what the contractor has agreed to perform for what price.
+It outlines important details including what the contractor has agreed to perform and for what price.
 It provides protection and evidence for both parties should anything go wrong down the track.
 Another important detail is payment terms including how money payments will be made and how the final price will be decided.

 The two main contract types of contract are lump sum and cost plus.
 Let’s dive into the difference between the two and the pros and cons of each so you can make an informed decision.